AkshitGarg24/codespecter/README.md

 version: 1.0

 review:
     enabled: true
     tone: "professional"

     # High Priority Rules (The AI must obey these above all else)
     rules:
         - "STRICT: Do not use `console.log` in production code."
         - "STRICT: All database queries must use the Prisma singleton."
         - "Prefer functional programming patterns over loops where possible."

     # Files to ignore during review
     ignore:
         - "db/migrations/*"
         - "**/*.test.ts"
         - "dist/**"

+   guidelines:
+        - "docs/architecture/BIGGER_PICTURE.md"  # Specific file
+        - "team-standards/"                        # Entire folder (reads all .md files inside)
+        - "CONTRIBUTING.md"

 chat:
     enabled: true
     persona: "Principal Software Architect"

     # Instructions for replying to user comments
     instructions:
         - "When asked for code, provide only the snippet and a brief explanation."
         - "Assume the user is using PostgreSQL and TypeScript."
 ```

 ---